Darden School of Business – University of Virginia

 The Career Development Center at Darden matches students with career consultants, thus affording them one-on-one counseling with trained planners.
 First-year students also benefit from the Second Year Coach program wherein second-years share recent job search experiences in the industries and functions of interest to the first-years.
 The center provides myriad other opportunities as well, which span from career fairs and job treks both in the U.S. and abroad to workshops, forums and specialized assessment tools.
 The first networking night for second-year students takes places in early September, and on-campus interviews and recruiting for full-time positions start up in mid-October.

-Ninety-five percent of the Class of 2021 had accepted a job within three months of graduating.
-The average base salary of 2021 graduates was $144,933, the highest in the school’s history for the third year in a row, with an average signing bonus of $35,488.
+A full 97% of the Class of 2021 had received job offers three months after graduation, and 95% of the class had accepted a position within three months of graduating.
+The average base salary of 2021 graduates was $144,933 with an average signing bonus of $35,488.

 Tuition & Fees

 - Virginia Residents $72,700

 Federal Loan Fees (domestic students) $2,268

 - Non-VA Residents $104,197